boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~~
 {::include ./drawings/ac-api-synch.txt}
 ~~~~
-{: #figure-4 title="Coordination of TN Ressources for the AC Provisionning" artwork-align="center"}
+{: #figure-4 title="Coordination of TN Resources for the AC Provisioning" artwork-align="center"}

 ### Additional Segmentation and Domains

 More complex scenarios can happen with extra segmentation of the TN and additional TN Orchestration domains.
-It is not realistic to describe any design flavor, however the main concepts presented here in terms of segmentation (Provider/Customer) and stitching (AC) can be reused for the integration of more complex integrations.
+It is not realistic to describe any design flavor, however the main concepts presented here in terms of segmentation (provider/customer) and stitching (AC) can be reused for the integration of more complex integrations.

 ## 5G Slice to IETF Network Slice Mapping {#sec-mapping}